403-html/403-html/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-tymoteusz--stepien-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/tymoteusz-stepien/)
 [![dev.to](https://img.shields.io/badge/dev.to-inanoniloquent-blue?style=flat-square&logo=dev.to)](https://dev.to/inanoniloquent)

-I'm Tymoteusz, a computer enthusiast who enjoys coding blunders and unexpected digital adventures.
-Embracing the spontaneity of "impulse" interactions has led me to some of the most memorable events of my life.
+I'm Tymoteusz, a computer enthusiast passionate about coding and the pursuit of software quality.
+My background in QA, combined with embracing spontaneous digital interactions, has led to some truly memorable experiences.

 ## About Me